CitrineInformatics/community-tools/web_ui_examples/01_access_general.md

 <img src="https://github.com/CitrineInformatics/community-tools/blob/enze/ui-tutorials/web_ui_examples/fig/06_links_bottom.png" alt="Miscellaneous links" width="390" height="120">

 The three links in the right column contain the standard administrative and legal fine print.
 The three on the left, however, deserve a little bit of elaboration:
-* Report a Bug: As humans, we make mistakes.
+* **Report a Bug**: As humans, we make mistakes.
 If you notice a bug on our platform, we would be forever grateful if you could report it.
-* Feedback: We're a small company aspiring to do high-impact work, and we want to prioritize the most urgent needs.
+* **Feedback**: We're a small company aspiring to do high-impact work, and we want to prioritize the most urgent needs.
 Let us know how we're doing and how we can best help you.
-* Join our Newsletter: Our newsletter comes out once a week and contains the latest materials informatics academic research and business trends.
+* **Join our Newsletter**: Our newsletter comes out once a week and contains the latest materials informatics academic research and business trends.

 ## Conclusion
 This concludes our discussion of the administrivia of the Citrination platform.
 As mentioned earlier, you should now feel comfortable with: